RikudouSage/GogDownloader/README.md

 > This may be solved by increasing the --idle-timeout parameter.

 You can filter by language and operating system.
 You can also fall back to English if the game doesn't support the language you specified.
-You can also specify the target directory
+You can also specify the target directory.
+Additionally, you can download only games you specify or ignore games you don't want to download.

 - `gog-downloader download --os windows` - download only Windows files
 - `gog-downloader download --language en` - download only English files
 - `gog-downloader download --language cz --language-fallback-english` - download only Czech files, if the game doesn't support Czech, English files will be downloaded instead
 - `gog-downloader download TargetDownloadsDirectory` - downloads the files into `TargetDownloadsDirectory` directory
+- `gog-downloader download --only "overcooked!
+2" --only "Overcooked: Gourmet Edition` - only downloads the 2 games listed.
+  The filter is case-insensitive and needs to match the game name exactly as it's visible on GOG.
+- `gog-downloader download --without "cyberpunk 2077"` - downloads all games except Cyberpunk 2077.
+Same rules as for the `--only` filter apply.

 The arguments can of course be combined: `gog-downloader download --os windows --language en TargetDownloadsDirectory`.